GClunies/reflekt/README.md

 artifacts:                      # Configure how data artifacts are built
   dbt:                          # dbt package config
     sources:
-      prefix: __src_            # Source files start with this prefix
+      prefix: __src_            # Source files will start with this prefix
     models:
-      prefix: stg_              # Model files start with this prefix
+      prefix: stg_              # Model files will start with this prefix
     docs:
-      prefix: _stg_             # Docs files start with this prefix
+      prefix: _stg_             # Docs files will start with this prefix
       in_folder: false          # Docs files in separate folder?
-      tests:                    # Add generic dbt tests for columns found in schemas
+      tests:                    # dbt tests to add based on column name (can be empty dict {})
         id: [unique, not_null]

 ```